kianfar77/OptimumSearchSchemes/MIPCode/ReadMe.md

 It is also possible that multiple runs of one problem, which do not reach optimality, i.e., run time equals to run time limit) result in slightly different solutions and objective values.

-## There are two options to run the program in Linux:
+## There are two options to run the program in Linux: run the executive file or build from source code.
+For both options first execute the following:

 ```sh
    $ git clone https://github.com/kianfar77/OptimumSearchSchemes.git